MicrosoftDocs/azure-docs/articles/container-apps/quickstart-code-to-cloud.md

 ## Prepare the GitHub repository

-Navigate to the repository for your preferred language and fork the repository.
+Open a browser window, go to the GitHub repository for your preferred language, and fork the repository.

 # [C#](#tab/csharp)